- January 02, 2020

 Remember that you don’t have to take your self-portraits straight on.
 You can place the camera below you, and let your viewer look up.
 You can place your camera above you, while you lay sprawled among the sunflowers or green grass, and let the viewer look down.
 Playing with composition can turn an ordinary self-portrait into an extraordinary, funky, or wild one.

-After you’ve snapped your shot, pop it into Photolemur and watch the magic unfold.
-You can focus your energy on creating the best self-portrait you possibly can — then let Photolemur help with the enhancements.
+After you’ve snapped your shot, pop it into Luminar and watch the magic unfold.
+You can focus your energy on creating the best self-portrait you possibly can — then let Luminar help with the enhancements.

 10. And Most Importantly…